 Since 1984 the MSU K-9 Unit has trained K-9 teams for the Lansing Police Department, East Lansing Police Department, Meridian Township Police Department, Ingham County Sheriff Office, Eaton County Sheriff Department and Flint Police Department.
 In addition, MSU K-9 teams have been sent to assist other police agencies on calls ranging from lost children to armed robberies and homicides.

-Currently the department has six K-9 teams assigned to the patrol division.
+Currently the department has eight K-9 teams assigned to the patrol division.
 All of the teams are trained as patrol dogs with the ability to track suspects or lost persons, make apprehensions, locate evidence or other property, and search buildings.
 In addition, three teams are cross trained to locate explosives and two teams are trained to locate narcotics.
 With several Presidential visits over the last few years, as well as numerous other dignitaries that visit the campus, the explosive teams have been used extensively.
 They also provide assistance to other local agencies.

 The narcotic teams are used to check vehicles on traffic stops, odor investigations in residence halls, or assist on search warrants.
 The ability of these dogs to locate hidden narcotics has made them invaluable in this type of investigation.